 Own choice classes

-For 2019 there are a number of changes to own choice options and requirements: please read the syllabus carefully to check what information and paperwork is required at time of entry, and on the day of performance.
+Please read the syllabus carefully to check what information and paperwork is required at time of entry, and on the day of performance.
 Unfortunately, entries which are not complete cannot be processed without all the necessary titles/copies.

 1. Programme details for Competitive classes:

 Full particulars of each Own Choice must be given the entry, unless otherwise stated in the syllabus.
 Exceptions include solo classes up to Grade 4 or primary age, for which this information is helpful but not mandatory.
 The details required are: